World Cup Favourites - Who Are The Favourites To Win The World Cup?

 The main question here will be if they can defend well enough to stop teams, and if their World Cup qualification tells us anything, it is that they are not strong enough in this department.
 Nicolas Otamendi has improved but they only managed to keep clean sheets in eight of their 18 qualification games and in several of those games they conceded more than one.
 Their 3-0 loss to Brazil was particularly humiliating.
 And recently, they conceded six to Spain.

 Indeed, coach Jorge Sampaoli’s side will probably have to score plenty and with Messi, Sergio Aguero, Gonzalo Higuain and Angel Di Maria, they clearly have the talent to do so.
-Interestingly, it appears as if Paulo Dybala and Mauro Icardi are on the outside looking in at the moment.
-Dybala’s exclusion especially, will be a huge shock when the squads are announced in May.
+Interestingly, it appears as if Paulo Dybala struggled to make the final squad given Sampoali’s style and Mauro Icardi failed to make the squad altogether shockingly.

+Argentina in their first game of the tournament struggled immensely against Iceland.
+Messi missed a penalty and 1-1 was the final score.

+Then Argentina played incredibly poorly against Croatia to lose 3-0.
+Throughout the match there was a sense the only Messi was going to do anything to hurt Croatia and he could not.
+A truly awful team that played poorly and were set up incorrectly by their manager.
+A sorry sight from one of the great World Cup nations, but they somehow found a way to qualify for the round of 16 with a 2-1 win over Nigeria.
+They will face France in the next round.

 Belgium have one of the strongest teams in the competition and many of them are coming into the primes of their careers.
 The time to step up is now but there are two concerning aspects to the side.
 First there is a serious reliance on Romelu Lukaku to score goals.
 If he doesn’t, then they may struggle.